-The intersection of W. 6th Street and Wakarusa Drive is an existing Community Commercial Center limited to 200,000 square feet of commercial gross square footage (CC200 Center) with a nodal development pattern.
-While this intersection is designated a CC200 Center, there already exists more commercial gross square footage at the intersection than is recommended for a CC200 Center.
+The intersection of W. 6th Street and Wakarusa Drive is an existing Community Commercial Center limited to 600,000 square feet of commercial gross square footage (CC600 Center) with a nodal development pattern.

 Portions of the intersection of W. 6th Street and Wakarusa Drive are still developing.
-However, the southern half of the intersection is completely developed and shall not be expanded beyond the existing commercially zoned property.
+However, the southern half of the intersection is almost completely developed and shall not be expanded beyond Congressional Drive to the west.
 The northern half of the intersection is undeveloped.
 Commercial development of this portion of the intersection shall not extend beyond Overland Drive (extended) to the north, Congressional Drive (extended) to the west; and Champion Lane (extended) to the east.
-Development proposals for the northern portions of the intersection shall include not only commercial uses, but also a variety of other uses including office, community, recreational and multi-family uses.